Nitrokey/nitrokey-hotp-verification/README.md

 The Nitrokey device needs to support HOTP verification.

 ## Compilation

+### CMake
-This tool uses CMake for compilation.
+This tool uses CMake for compilation as its main driver.
 Please run:

 ```bash
 mkdir build && cd build